conorkirby/TISE-Lab-/README.md

-Python code solving the time independent Schrodinger equation in 1-dimension.
+Python code for a numerical solution of the one-dimensional stationary Schrodinger equation.\\
+Using a stepping algorithm with the “shooting” method to find the energies and eigenfunctions.\\
 Computational Lab Senior Fresh Theoretical Physics